isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 is a dynamic network of stakeholders from civil society, business, academia and public service.
 Explore the incredible marine biodiversity of Singapore and learn about ongoing conservation efforts by the marine community with Friends of Marine Park.
-Through engaging activities, we showcase how individuals and organizations are working together to protect our oceans.</p>
+Through engaging activities, FMP showcase how individuals and organizations are working together to protect our oceans.</p>
 </td>
 </tr>